brauner/dockR/README.md

   folders `R` and `R-dev` (for `devtools` afficionados) with the right permissions which you share via the `--volumes-from=DATACONTAINERNAME` flag among you `R` containers.
-You will find the `Dockerfile` for this in the folder `libraries` and the image on `Docker Hub`.
-You can pull it with `docker pull lordgarbage/r-libraries`.
+You will find the `Dockerfile` for this in the folder `rlib` and the image on `Docker Hub`.
+You can pull it with `docker pull lordgarbage/rlib`.
 * Run `docker run --name=RDATA DATACONTAINERNAME true`
 * Run `docker run --volumes-from = RDATA RCONTAINERNAME`